nick-shaw/aces-docs/mkdocs/docs/guides/rgc-user/index.md

 demonstrated in the screenshots from Resolve 17.4 below - the user has the option to apply the RGC at a project or a clip level.

-[^1]: Some implementations may also include a parametric version of the
+??? note
-    ACES gamut compression.
+    Some implementations may also include a parametric version of the ACES gamut compression.
 If you choose to use this, it falls outside the scope of published ACES workflows, and therefore will need to be tracked manually.
     At that point it is simply another creative tool in the colorist’s arsenal.